Quantifying the accuracy of steady states obtained from the Universal Lindblad Equation

-Here we focus on the broadly relevant Markovian regime, which arises when the system-environment coupling is weak relative to the inverse characteristic memory time of the environment.
-In this context, the ``Lindblad form'' plays a key role in providing the most general structure of Markovian quantum evolution that preserves the Hermiticity, trace, and positivity of the system's density matrix~\cite{Lindblad_1976, Gorini_1976}.
+In this work we focus on the broadly relevant Markovian regime which emerges for weak system-bath coupling relative to the intrinsic energy scales of the baths.
+In this context, Lindblad equations play a key role by providing the most general form of Markovian evolution that {is guaranteed to preserve the physicality of} solutions~\cite{Lindblad_1976, Gorini_1976}.
 Formulating incoherent evolution in terms of randomly timed ``quantum jumps,'' Lindblad equations provide valuable physical insight and admit stable and relatively efficient numerical solutions via stochastic evolution of wave functions (rather than density matrices)~\cite{Dalibard_1992,Carmichael_1993}. {The latter feature allows Lindblad equations} to be solved for systems of greater complexity than accessible with other approaches.

-The primary routes for obtaining Lindblad equations have historically assumed {(and required)} the energy levels of the system to be well-separated~\cite{Davies_1974,Breuer}.
-This approach is inapplicable to generic many-body systems, however, due to their exponentially small level spacings.
-Recently, a number of independent works proposed new Lindblad-form master {equations}, free of such restrictions~\cite{Kirsanskas_2018,Phd_thesis,Nathan_2019,Kleinherbers_2020,McCauley2020, Mozgunov_2020,Nathan_2020b,Davidovic_2021,Becker_2021}.
-Here we focus on the ``Universal Lindblad Equation'' (ULE), which was rigorously derived with bounds on approximation-induced errors in Ref.~\cite{Nathan_2020b}.

-Interestingly, several groups have recently identified nontrivial tradeoffs that arise when describing open quantum systems via Lindblad equations~\cite{Kirsanskas_2018,Tupkary_2021,Potts_2021}: when a system is connected to multiple baths which are mutually out of equilibrium, the relative (i.e., fractional) errors of resulting particle, spin, and/or heat currents may remain finite even in the limit of vanishing system-bath coupling.
-This relative error arises because the steady state of {any} Lindblad equation must deviate from the exact steady state by a correction that scales linearly with a characteristic system-bath coupling strength~\cite{Tupkary_2021}, here identified as $\Gamma$ [see Eq.~(\ref{eq:error_bound_def}) for definition].
-At the same time, the expectation values of the currents also scale linearly with $\Gamma$ in the limit $\Gamma \to 0$.
-While the resulting deviations of currents can be kept small in absolute scale~\cite{Nathan_2020b}, non-negligible values in relative scale can lead to apparent violations of the second law of thermodynamics~\cite{Kirsanskas_2018,Potts_2021}, or of microscopic continuity equations~\cite{Tupkary_2021}.